boldport/ananas/README.md

 # Ananas

-Ananas uses two PCBs to create an interesting three-dimensional construction.
+*Ananas* uses two identical PCBs to create an interesting three-dimensional construction.
 Each quadrant of the spherical shape contains its own three LED flasher.
 The flasher is a discrete circuit based around NPN transistors, resistors and capacitors.

 For more detailed information visit [boldport.com/ananas](http://boldport.com/ananas)